-The school will ensure that any disciplinary proceedings against staff, supply staff or volunteers relating to child protection matters are concluded in full even when the member of staff is no longer employed at the school and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable.
+The School will ensure that any disciplinary proceedings against a member of Staff relating to child protection matters are concluded in full even when the member of staff is no longer employed at the School and that notification of any concerns is made to the relevant authorities and professional bodies and included in references where applicable.

-Staff (Including supply staff and volunteers) who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
+Staff who are the subject of an allegation have the right to have their case dealt with fairly, quickly, and consistently and to be kept informed of its progress.
 Suspension is not mandatory, nor is it automatic but, in some cases, staff may be suspended where this is deemed to be the best way to ensure that children are protected.
 If the member of staff is involved in the School's Boarding provision they may be removed from School accommodation, in such cases arrangements for them to be accommodated appropriately offsite will be made.